 3. Stash it in a savings account

-A savings account might pay a bit more interest than a checking account, making it another attractive alternative, Lindstrom says.
+A savings account might pay a bit more interest than a checking account, making it another attractive option.

 However, if you’ll need to access portions of your money from time to time, a savings account’s restrictions might prove problematic.
 You’re limited to six withdrawals per month from a savings account.
 You may be charged a fee for subsequent withdrawals.

-A so-called high-yield savings account might offer a sign-up bonus or an interest rate bonus, but you’ll likely have to maintain a minimum balance of $5,000 or $10,000 in the account to capture that higher yield.
+A high-yield savings account might offer a sign-up bonus or an interest rate bonus, but you’ll likely have to maintain a minimum balance of $5,000 or $10,000 in the account to capture that higher yield.

 4. Take your savings online

-Online banks typically offer higher interest rates than traditional, brick-and-mortar banks, says Ben Wacek, a Certified Financial Planner professional with Wacek Financial Planning in Minneapolis.
+Online banks typically offer higher interest rates than brick-and-mortar banks, says Ben Wacek, a Certified Financial Planner professional with Wacek Financial Planning in Minneapolis.

-In fact, some online banks offer annual interest rates that are more like 1 percent, compared with nearly zero percent for traditional banks.
-For a $100,000 deposit, 1 percent represents $1,000 per year, Wacek says.
+In fact, some online banks offer annual interest rates just above 1 percent, compared with nearly zero percent for traditional banks.
+For a $100,000 deposit, 1 percent represents $1,000 per year.

 Online accounts typically offer complete liquidity, no minimum balance requirement and no annual or monthly fees.